Belgian jazz: 1918–1930

 In 1928, Peter Packay and his "Red Robins" recorded a new album at London's Edison Bell Studios.
 The composers, Peter Packay and David Bee, wrote several well received songs like "High Tension" and "Obsession".
 This duo also made records in the United States.
 Meanwhile, Faecq had become a central figure of the Belgian jazz, and almost all jazz musicians and composers of some renown eventually came to him.
 He also made good use of his contacts with London publishers to provide Belgian professional musicians with the latest jazz scores so that they did not have to rely on just hearing the records.
 After first having distributed the scores, Faecq became agent and publisher for the Stazny publishers in London and sold the original jazz scores in Belgium.
 His "Universal Music Store" became a kind of warehouse where Belgian jazz musicians could draw on.

 In the 1920s, there were plenty of Belgian jazz musicians working in dance halls, cinemas, theaters, bars, cafes and 'cabarets chantants'.
 Musicians and bands could even be engaged for several weeks in the same venue.
 Belgian musicians also traveled abroad and made recordings.
 David Bee said in an interview: "For a decent orchestra at that time” (1928–30) “there was always work."
 Good jazz orchestras were indeed still a rare breed in Europe.

 Jazz musicians also found work on the steamers of the Europe-America lines.
 David Bee, for example, was bandleader on the ocean liner Ile de France.
-Two American ships of the Red Star Line, the "Belgian Country" and the "Lapland", transporting passengers between Antwerp and New York, took care of a lot of Belgian musicians by offering them a contract.
+Two American ships of the Red Star Line, the "Belgian Country" and the "Lapland", transporting passengers between Antwerp and New York, offered many Belgian musicians a contract.
 An additional advantage was that it gave them the opportunity to make international contacts and enabled them to visit the country where jazz originated.